-Where the Group has the capacity to control the financing and operating policies of an entity, so as to obtain benefits from its activities, all such entities are consolidated as subsidiaries within the Group financial statements.
+Where the Group has the capacity to control the financing and operating policies of an entity so as to obtain benefits from its activities, all such entities are consolidated as subsidiaries within the Group financial statements.
 This power exists where the Group controls the majority voting power on the governing body, or where such policies have been irreversibly predetermined by the Group, or where the determination of such policies is unable to materially impact the level of potential ownership benefits that arise from the activities of the subsidiary.

 The Group measures the cost of a business combination as the aggregate of the fair values, at the date of exchange, of assets given, liabilities incurred or assumed, in exchange for control of the subsidiary plus any costs directly attributable to the business combination.
 Any excess of the cost of the business combination over the Group's interest in the net fair value of the identifiable assets, liabilities and contingent liabilities is recognised as goodwill.
-If the Group's interest in the net fair value of the net fair value of the identifiable assets, liabilities and contingent liabilities and contingen liabilities recognised exceeds the cost of the business combination, the difference will be recognised immediately in the profit or loss.
+If the Group's interest in the net fair value of the business combination, the difference will be recognised immediately in the profit or loss.